dan-simon/mini-lambda/mini_lambda_guide.md

 v = (x -> while (y -> (< (s y) x)) s x 0)

 Will this work?
 Why or why not?

+2. Consider the sequence of functions (.), (. .), (. . .), etc. Are all these functions well-typed?
+Are they all the same after some point?
+If so, what do they "converge" to?
+Can we generate them with (n -> ^ . n $)?

+3. How might you represent a finite list of numbers in Mini-Lambda?
+How would you get the last item of such a list, or concatenate two such lists?
+What might be the use of cacheing in the implementation?

+4. Can you use a product type of two numbers in the definition of v rather than a function?
+How about a sum type of two numbers?

+5. Using just lambda expressions, 0, s, and ^, what is the shortest program you can write to calculate a number at least 2 ** 1024 (the classical number size limit)?

+6. How would you define bitwise operators on numbers in Mini-Lambda?
+Is there a limit to how efficiently you can do such operations?